For small- and medium-sized businesses looking to go digital, there’s no shortage of ecommerce platforms to choose from.

 Adobe Commerce, powered by Magento and part of the Adobe Experience Cloud, has the flexibility to be an on-premise or cloud-hosted option.

-Magento allows you to have complete control of your platform, supports a large product catalogue with many variants, has many native features related to product bundling, multi-store functionality and more.
+Magento allows you to have complete control of your platform, supports a large product catalog with many variants, has many native features related to product bundling, multi-store functionality and more.

 Magento also has a strong market presence and is a well-known brand.